PLEIN AIR CAROLINA

 panels.
 Below is a list of materials that I recommend.
 If you do not have everything, please

 bring what you have.
-There will be an "Artsupplies2you" art-mobile on hand where supplies
+There will be an "S2dio supplies" art-mobile on hand where supplies may

 We will be painting outside, on location, and I recommend a sturdy easel.
 If you're able to, I